How to use these examples

 We configure two applications, one for the “front” view and one for the “back” view,

 We start streaming data from the front view and display it,

-On CTRL+C input from the user, we switch view to use the “back” view, and display the data.
+After some seconds, we switch view to use the “back” view, and display the data,

 The scripts mentioned above do not take into account all that is necessary for a production application to function long term.
 We de not handle deployment details, for instance using docker, or specific error handling strategies, like turning off cameras if overheating or restarting the data stream if it was interrupted.